tperry2x-uk/OpenXtalk-IDE-DontPanicEdition/IDE Bundle/Contents/Tools/Documentation/guides/XTalk Script.md

 <http://wiki.openusability.org/guidelines/index.php/Main_Page>

-## Coding in LiveCode
+## Coding

 Writing code is how you give your application functionality.
 Writing the right code means your application will do what you want it to do.
-Fortunately, LiveCode’s built in high level language, makes this task easy.
+Fortunately, xTalk's’s high level language makes this task easy.
 The English-like syntax is easy to read and write.
-This chapter walks you through writing LiveCode.
+This chapter walks you through writing xTalk.

 ### The Structure of a Script

 ### What is a Script

-Every object in LiveCode can contain a script, which tells it what to do.
+Every object in xTalk can contain a script, which tells it what to do.
 You edit the script of an object using the Code Editor (see *The Code Editor*).
 A script is organized into a set of individual *message handlers*, each one of which can respond to a different event (see